ava-labs/subnet-vrf-contracts/README.md

 # Subnet VRF Contracts

-This repository provides **example** contracts for how an Avalanche Subnet could leverage [Chainlink VRF](https://docs.chain.link/vrf) functionality (available on the C-chain) using [Teleporter](https://github.com/ava-labs/teleporter).
+This repository provides **example** contracts for how an Avalanche Subnet could leverage [Chainlink VRF](https://docs.chain.link/vrf) functionality (available on the C-Chain) using [Teleporter](https://github.com/ava-labs/teleporter).
 This allows newly launched Subnets to immediately utilize VRF without any trusted intermediaries or third-party integration requirements.

 **The contracts in this repository are not audited and are not suitable for production use.**